 The effective separation of the etalons internal surfaces and hence the precise wavelengths passed, depends on the refractive index of the air between them.
 This will depend both on height and atmospheric pressure so the effective spacing must be adjusted to compensate.
 One method − the tilt method − is to vary the angle of the etalon to the incoming light so that it takes a slightly longer path to pass between them (like crossing a road at different angles).
 This method is used by Solarscope in their Solarview series and also found in some of the Lunt H-alpha telescopes.
 The full aperture Lunt double stacking etalons (see below) are also tilt tuned.

 A second method, employed in the Coronado H-alpha telescopes, and called ‘Rich View’, is, I believe, to apply pressure to the etalon (there is a pad at the centre of the etalon) and so alter the separation of the two glass sheets.

 Many H-alpha scopes can be ‘double stacked’ to narrow the H-alpha wavelength band and so enable finer detail to be seen on the surface.
 This narrower bandwidth is obtained by the use of a second, full aperture, etalon placed at the front of the telescope and tuned using the tilt method.
-By offsetting the two band passes slightly, a slightly dimmer but narrower combined pass band is produced.
+A slightly dimmer but narrower combined pass band is produced.
 Using two stacked 0.7 Å etalons together typically provides a bandwidth of 0.5 Å. The cost is quite high with that for my 60 mm Lunt telescope being ~£2,200.

 Coronado (60 mm) and Lunt (50 mm) full aperture etalons to double stack